berkes/berkes.github.com/src/_posts/2022-09-28-value-objects-in-rust.markdown

 * Can a size be negative?
 18 quintillion kilobytes?
 Zero?
 * What is the `response_code`?
 Maybe a HTTP code?
 If so, what is zero?
 Or 65000?

+Please note that `PageRequest` is not a value object here.
+It has identity (though no explicit ID field), it makes no sense to compare on its content and it would probably be something that comes from a database or other source in reality.
+It would be either an Aggregate or Entity.
+But that's for another discussion.

 ## Value Objects to the rescue

 First, a Value Object wraps one, or multiple *things*.
 An example of multiple-things [would be a 2D coordinate](https://www.martinfowler.com/bliki/ValueObject.html) or a "list of things".
-My contrived example lacks such a Value Object, but I'll touch on this later.
+My contrived example lacks such Value Objects that wrap multiple primitives, but I'll touch on this later.

 For now, let's turn the email address into a Value Object: